Mominul Haque rested for next NCL round after recent issues with Covid-19

 Mominul Haque, the Bangladesh Test captain, is among nine players who will be unavailable for the National Cricket League's (NCL) second round starting on Monday.
 Haque tested positive for Covid-19 earlier this month, though he had since tested negative before the first round of the NCL and subsequently

-Shadman Islam and Ebadat Hossain, both Test hopefuls who also tested positive recently, are also out of action in the upcoming round.
-Shadman didn't turn out for his side, Dhaka Metropolis, in the first round, but Ebadat played for Sylhet Division before being replaced by Rejaur Rahman Raja on the third day after testing positive during the game.
+Shadman Islam and Ebadot Hossain, both Test hopefuls who also tested positive recently, are also out of action in the upcoming round.
+Shadman didn't turn out for his side, Dhaka Metropolis, in the first round, but Ebadot played for Sylhet Division before being replaced by Rejaur Rahman Raja on the third day after testing positive during the game.

 All three players will be considered for the upcoming tour of Sri Lanka in mid-April, which is why they are being kept away from domestic cricket and rested for now.